Syfy

-Syfy (a paraphrased neology of former name Sci-Fi Channel, later shortened to Sci Fi; stylized as SYFY in all caps since 2017) (Note: See § Branding history) is an American cable television channel, owned by the NBCUniversal Media Group division and business segment of Comcast's NBCUniversal.
+Syfy (a paraphrased neology of former name Sci-Fi Channel, later shortened to Sci Fi; stylized as SYFY in all caps since 2017) (Note: See § Branding history) is an American cable television channel owned by Versant, a former subsidiary of Comcast prior to its spin-off to their shareholders in 2026.
 Launched on September 24, 1992, the channel broadcasts programming relating to the science fiction, horror, and fantasy genres.
 As of November 2023, Syfy is available in approximately 69 million pay television households in the United States, down from its 2011 peak of 99 million households.